“The Effects of Quantitative Easing on Bank Lending Behavior,” Review of Financial Studies, Nov (2017), 30(11): 3858–3887. (with O. Darmouni)

 Abstract: We estimate the long-term effects of Jewish presence in Europe before World War II, using discontinuity at the border of the “Pale of Settlement” area where Jews were allowed to live in the Russian Empire.
 Current residents of the Pale have lower support for the market, and are less entrepreneurial but more trusting compared to those outside the Pale.
 We suggest a mechanism and test for it: anti-Semitism generated persistent anti-market culture and trust among non-Jews.
 Consistent with this mechanism, anti-market attitudes and trust decrease with distance to pogroms controlling for historical Jewish presence.
 Self-identification and cohesion of a majority depends on the presence of a minority.

-Abstract: This paper studies the micro-transmission mechanisms of a recent competitive devaluation in Japan and analyzes its effects on firm dynamics.
-Using a difference-in-differences identification strategy during the Abenomics episode, the yen devaluation is shown to negatively affect exporters in terms of employment, domestic sales and market capitalization relative to their non-exporting peers.
-Further cross-sectoral analysis reveals that the effects are stronger within industries characterized by a higher import content of production.
-Given their substantial dependence on imported intermediate inputs, exporters are adversely affected by competitive devaluations relative to purely domestic firms at home.
-Conventional macro models are too simplistic in their microstructure to capture these adjustment patterns.
-I propose a New Keynesian general equilibrium model featuring common ingredients from international trade and macro, including firm heterogeneity, varying intermediate import intensities, and international dollar pricing to explain the findings.
+Abstract: This paper studies the impact of exchange rate shocks on firm dynamics in a world of global value chains.
+Using recent microdata from Japan and Russia, devaluations are shown to negatively affect exporters in terms of employment, domestic revenue and profitability relative to nonexporting firms.
+Given their substantial dependence on imported intermediate inputs, exporting firms are more exposed to marginal cost shocks following exchange rate movements.
+Standard macro models are too simplistic in their microstructure to capture these adjustment patterns.
+I propose a New Keynesian general equilibrium model with firm heterogeneity, varying intermediate import intensities, and international dollar pricing to explain the findings.
 The addition of strategic complementarities improves the quantitative performance of the model, but does not affect its qualitative properties.
 The new paradigm is successful in matching key firm-level moments as well as the evolution of inflation and net exports.
-The model is calibrated to evaluate the implications for monetary policy transmission under heterogeneous firm import intensities.
+The model is calibrated to evaluate monetary policy transmission under heterogeneous firm import intensity regimes.

 Endogenous Quality and Exchange Rate Pass-through (with D. Goetz)